Saqiyah: With buckets attached to endless belt

-Types

-There are two main types of saqiya.
-One type consist of a vertical wheel which is slung with an endless belt or chain of buckets.
-The buckets hang down into a well which may be up to 8 m (26 ft) deep.
-The second type has the buckets or other water containers attached directly to the vertical wheel.

-The most primitive saqiyas are driven by donkeys, mules, or oxen.
-The animal turns a horizontal wheel, which is engaged with the vertical wheel and so causes it to turn.
-This causes the buckets of the first type to circulate and lift up water from a deeper well, or with the second type, it causes the vertical wheel to rotate and scoop up water from a less deep well.

-In terms of propulsion, there is a different, much rarer type of saqiya which uses the same general technique, but it is driven by wind.
+Spanish type also wind-powered

 In Spanish an animal-driven saqiya is named aceña, with the exception of the Cartagena area, where it is called a noria de sangre, or "waterwheel of blood".
-The wind-driven saqiyas there, are virtually identical in appearance with the local grinding mills.
+There is also a much rarer type of saqiya which is driven by wind.

 History

 Kingdom of Kush

-The saqiya was known in the Kingdom of Kush as Kolē.
+The saqiya was known in Meroitic Nubia (Kingdom of Kush) from the 3rd century BC, where it was known as Kolē.

-The Ancient Nubians developed the saqiya to improve irrigation during the Meroitic period.
-The introduction of this machine had a decisive influence on agriculture as this wheel lifted water 3 to 8 metres with much less labour force and time than the Shaduf, which was the previous irrigation device in the Kingdom.
-The Shaduf relied on human energy whiles the saqiya was driven by buffalos or other animals.
+The Ancient Nubians used the saqiya to improve irrigation during the Meroitic period.
+The introduction of this machine had a decisive influence on agriculture as this wheel lifted water 3 to 8 metres faster than the Shaduf, which was the previous irrigation device in the Kingdom.
+The Shaduf relied on human work while the saqiya was driven by buffalos or other animals.

 India

 The sāqiyah might, according to Ananda Coomaraswamy, have been invented in India, where the earliest reference to it is found in the Panchatantra (c.
 3rd century BCE), where it was known as an araghaṭṭa; which is a combination or the words ara (speedy or a spoked[wheel]) and ghaṭṭa "pot" in Sanskrit.
 That device was either used like a sāqiyah, to lift water from a well while being powered by oxen or people, or it was used to irrigate fields when it was powered in the manner of a water-wheel by being placed in a stream or large irrigation channel.
 In the latter case we usually speak of a noria as opposed to a sāqiyah.

+In Ranjit Sitaram Pandit's translation of Kalhana's 12th century chronicle Rajatarangini, this mechanism is alluded to when describing a yantra used for drawing water from a well.